chentsulin/awesome-graphql/README.md

 * [Bit](https://github.com/teambit/bit) - Organize GraphQL API as components to be consumed with NPM or modified from any project ([example](https://bitsrc.io/giladshoham/github-graphql)).
 * [RAN Toolkit](https://github.com/sly777/ran) - Production-ready toolkit/boilerplate with support for GraphQL, SSR, Hot-reload, CSS-in-JS, caching, and more.
 * [Apollo GraphQL VSCode Extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) - Rich editor support for GraphQL client and server development that seamlessly integrates with the Apollo platform
+* [GRAPHQL DESIGNER](http://graphqldesigner.com/) - A developer's web-app tool to rapidly prototype a full stack CRUD implementation of GraphQL with React.

 <a name="databases" />